 Vinachem is a multidisciplinary conglomerate involved in chemical production.
 As for the tyre segment, Vinachem is a major player in the industry with four-member units producing rubber tyres, namely Da Nang Rubber (DRC), Sao Vang Rubber (SRC), Southern Rubber Industry (CSM) and Inoue Rubber Vietnam Co Ltd.

 In 2019 there were 9.4 million units of bicycle tyres sold, 648 million units of motorcycle tyres sold and 343 million units of car tyres sold.

 DRC has a slightly higher production scale compared to other units with the output of tires and tubes of all kinds accounting for about one-third of the whole group.

-In the first half of this year, DRC recorded net revenue down 17 percent to 159 trillion VND (68.7 million USD).
-Pre-tax profit reached 107 billion VND, down 3 percent compared to the same period in 2019 and fulfilled 38 percent of the yearly plan.
+In the first half of this year, DRC recorded net revenue down 17 per cent to VND159 trillion (US$68.7 million).
+Pre-tax profit reached VND107 billion, down 3 per cent compared to the same period in 2019 and fulfilled 38 per cent of the yearly plan.

 According to the company, rubber tyre exports had improved after being hit hard in the second quarter by COVID-19.
-Export sales in July and August were both estimated at over 6 million USD, higher than the average of 4.4 million USD per month in the second quarter.
+Export sales in July and August were both estimated at over $6 million, higher than the average of $4.4 million per month in the second quarter.

 A full-steel radial tyre factory with a capacity of 600000 tyres per year has come into operation, doubling the capacity of rubber tyre products of DRC.